0xt0pus/Active-Directory-Penetration-Testing-Notes/README.md

 # Active Directory Penetration Testing

-This repository contains introductory concepts and attacks of the Active Directory Penetration Testing.
+This repository contains introductory concepts of the Active Directory Penetration Testing.

 Notes from the following topics are included in this repository.